calvell0/Football_Forecaster/README.md

 need to retry it if it fails.
 Sometimes, ESPN throttles requests or fails to respond to some since we are making a large amount.
 If the script fails multiple times, try increasing the BOXSCORE_REQUEST_DELAY_LEVEL in the `.env` file.
 6. Run `npm run export` to export the data from the database to a CSV file.
 This file will be used to train the machine learning model.
+8. Navigate to `Football_Forecaster/model` directory and run `py test_model.py`
-7. Navigate back to the root directory of the project
+9. Navigate back to the root directory of the project
-8. Ensure that you have Java installed.
+10. Ensure that you have Java installed.
 Verify this by running `java -version` in your terminal.
-9. Resolve all dependencies for the Spring Boot application by running `./mvnw clean install`
+11. Resolve all dependencies for the Spring Boot application by running `./mvnw clean install`
-10. Run the resulting compiled Java application with `./mvnw spring-boot:run` or `java -jar target/football-forecaster-0.0.1-SNAPSHOT.jar`
+12. Run the resulting compiled Java application with `./mvnw spring-boot:run` or `java -jar target/football-forecaster-0.0.1-SNAPSHOT.jar`
-11. Use the web application by navigating to http://localhost:8080 in your browser
+13. Use the web application by navigating to http://localhost:8080 in your browser